 NUTR 100 Impact of Nutrition.
 For non-majors.
 An introduction to nutrients; cultural, socioeconomic, and other influences on nutrition intake; impact of nutrition on health status; and issues of hunger and malnutrition.
-Each Semester.
+(NOTE: Cannot receive credit for NUTR 100, 110, 200, and 201).
 IAI L1 904.
-3 semester hours.
+3 semester credit hours.
 Life Science Core Elective.
-Typically offered Fall and Spring Terms.
+Typically offered: Fall, Spring, and Summer Terms.

 NUTR 110 Environmental Nutrition.
 For non-majors.
 An introduction to nutrients and sources, digestive and metabolic processes, and the health impact of nutrient deficiencies and excesses.
 Discussion incorporates the relationships between food, nutrition, health, culture, and the environment.
 Environmental issues include world food supply and choices, food access and security, agriculture and production, and food safety.
 Requires a travel/study abroad component.
-Periodically.
-(Cannot receive credit for NUTR 100 or NUTR 200 and NUTR 110).
-3 semester hours.
-Typically offered Periodically.
+(NOTE: Cannot receive credit for NUTR 100, 110, 200, and 201).
+3 semester credit hours.
+Typically offered: Periodically.

 NUTR 150 Food Service Sanitation.
 An overview of applied Food Service Sanitation as it relates to proper food handling and training in the food service industry.
 Emphasis placed on prevention of food borne illness.
 At the completion of the course, students will take the Illinois Certification exam from the Educational Foundation of the National Restaurant Association.
-Spring.
-1 semester hour.
+1 semester credit hour.
+Typically offered: Spring Term.

 NUTR 190 Selected Topics in Nutrition.
 Special topics in nutrition adjusted to the needs of students.
-Periodically.
 Topics may be changed so that the course may be repeated for credit.
-1-3 semester hours.
-Typically offered Periodically.
+1-3 semester credit hours.
+Typically offered: Periodically.
 Course Repeatable.
 Maximum number of units allowed 18.

 NUTR 200 Nutritional Science.
 An integrated approach to the study of the requirements and functions of nutrients that are determinants of health and disease in human populations.
-(Note: Cannot receive credit for NUTR C100, NUTR C110 and C200).
-Each Semester.
-3 semester hours.
+(NOTE: Cannot receive credit for NUTR 100, 110, 200, and 201).
+3 semester credit hours.
 Life Science Core Elective.
-Typically offered Fall and Spring Terms.
+Typically offered: Fall, Spring, and Summer Terms.